Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Hamiltonian formalism of the 3D single D0-brane in the so-called analytical basis

 Now the bosonic second class constraints in \eqref{2nd=class} are explicitly resolved with respect to ${\rm x}_A$, $\bar{{\rm x}}_A$ and their conjugate momenta.
 Thus a consistent way is to use these to reduce the phase space of our dynamical system before quantization.
 An equivalent way is provided by (the classical counterpart of) the generalized/deformed Gupta-Bleuler procedure which implies that we impose on quantum system only half of the second class constraints $p\approx 0$ and $\bar{p}\approx 0$.
 At the classical level this implies that we omit the conjugate constraints $\bar{\tilde{\tilde{\mathfrak{d}}}}\approx 0$ and $\tilde{\tilde{{\mathfrak{d}}}}\approx 0$ from the consideration thus converting their conjugate $p\approx 0$ and $\bar{p}\approx 0$ into the first class constraints \footnote{Notice that this is a deformed version of Gupta-Bleuler quantization.
 As we have already written in the main text and shown in Appendix \ref{GB-failed}, the canonical Gupta-Bleuler approach to the bosonic second class constraints of our system fails to produce the correct result equivalent to the Dirac bracket quantization.}.

 We prefer this later treatment of the bosonic second class constraints because it will be in consonance with the (canonical) Gupta-Bleuler treatment of the fermionic second class constraints in \eqref{2nd=class}.
-These are complex conjugate and after quantization we will impose on the state vector the quantum counterpart of only one of two fermionic second class constraint $\bar{d}_w\approx 0$.
-This is tantamount of omitting, at the classical level, the conjugate $d_{\bar{w}}\approx 0$ constraints, the stage which converts $\bar{d}_w\approx 0$ into the first class constraints.
+These are complex conjugates and, after quantization, we will impose on the state vector the quantum counterpart of only one of two fermionic second class constraints, $\bar{d}_w\approx 0$.
+This is tantamount to omitting, at the classical level, the conjugate $d_{\bar{w}}\approx 0$ constraints, which converts $\bar{d}_w\approx 0$ into the first class constraints.
 The resulting algebra of the effective first class constraints appearing as a result of the implementation of the above classical counterpart of the generalized/deformed Gupta-Bleuler procedure is presented in Table \ref{table:singleD0eff}.

 To quantize our dynamical system in the supercoordinate representation we represent our effective first class constraints by differential operators,

 \bea \hat{\Phi}^{(0)}= -i\partial_{\text{x}^{(0)}}-m \; , \qquad \\ \nonumber \\ \hat{\bar{\Phi}}= -i\partial_{\text{x}_A}\; , \qquad \hat{{\Phi}}= -i\bar{\partial}_{\bar{\text{x}}_A}\; , \qquad \\ \nonumber \\ \hat{\tilde{\tilde{U}}}{}^{(0)}=-i\left({\bb D}^{(0)}+4m\theta^{\bar{w}} \bar{\theta}^w -2\text{x}_A\partial_{\text{x}_A}+2\bar{\text{x}}_A \partial_{\bar{\text{x}}_A}-\bar{\theta}^{w} \bar{d}_w+ {\theta}^{\bar{w}}d_{\bar{w}} -q\right) = \qquad \nonumber \\ \nonumber \\ =-i\left({\bb D}^{(0)}-2\text{x}_A\partial_{\text{x}_A}+2\bar{\text{x}}_A \partial_{\bar{\text{x}}_A}-\bar{\theta}^{w}\partial_{\bar{\theta}^{{w}}}+ {\theta}^{\bar{w}}\partial_{{\theta}^{\bar{w}}}-q \right) \; , \qquad \\ \hat{d}_w=-i {\partial}_{{\theta}{}^{w}} \; , \qquad \\ \nonumber \\ \hat{\bar{d}}_{\bar{w}}=-i \bar{\partial}_{\bar{\theta}{}^{\bar{w}}} \; , \qquad \\ \nonumber \\ \hat{\bar{d}}_w=-i\left(\bar{\partial}_{\bar{\theta}{}^{w}} -2m{\theta}^{\bar{w}}\right) \qquad \eea and impose them on the state vector.
 In \eqref{hPhi0=}-\eqref{hbdw=} the derivatives and covariant derivatives are defined as follows